santimirandarp/yolo-augment/README.md

 [![Test coverage][codecov-image]][codecov-url]
 [![npm download][download-image]][download-url]

 Input a dataset, obtain them augmentated.
+This is still a work in progress.

 ## Installation